smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 `debug` (\<args\>): true - writes the set of argument objects (converted to strings) to the console.

+> Currently debug writes to the console using System.out.println calls.
+This results in the output going to the console of the Eclipse development environment from which OSATE got started.
+It should be able to write to the console in OSATE.

-> You might want to write wrapper maethods that allow you to turn such debug logging on and off.
-See debuggin with Resolute below.
+> You might want to write wrapper methods that allow you to turn such debug logging on and off.
+See debugging with Resolute below.

 []{#common-resolute-function-library}